peterstansfeld/palavo/README.md

 ### PIO-Assisted Logic Analyser with VGA Output

 Palavo uses the PIO (Programmable Input Output) feature of Raspberry Pi's RP2040 or RP2350 microcontroller to capture the state of its GPIO pins over time, and then uses PIO to display those captured states on a VGA monitor.
 Calling Palavo a logic analyser is a bit of a stretch as it does very little actual analysis, but it does allow the user, via a simple interface, to analyse the logic themselves.
-The interface is controlled using a terminal emulator program (on a PC) and a USB to UART bridge, a keyboard to UART bridge (for stand-alone use), and/or an infra-red remote control (for fun).
+The interface can be controlled using a terminal emulator program (on a PC) and a USB to UART bridge, a USB keyboard to UART bridge (for stand-alone use), and/or an infra-red remote control (for fun).
 The user can specify which GPIO pins to capture, the frequency at which they should be captured, which GPIO pin should be used to trigger the capture, and what type of trigger should be used.

 <img alt="A Raspberry Pi Pico displaying some logic on a VGA monitor.
 A long description follows." src="images/config0-1280w.webp" title="Raspberry Pi Pico displaying logic on a VGA monitor." width="640">